geese and flock.geese-common.RdCommon functions for geese and flock.

 only be done once.

-Using the truncated pruning sequence (trunc_seq = TRUE
+Using the truncated pruning sequence (trunc_seq = TRUE) involves

 traversing the trees throught the induced subtree.
 This is relevant in the case